Michael Fagan: Later life

 Two years after entering Buckingham Palace, Fagan attacked a policeman at a café in Fishguard, Wales, and was given a three-month suspended sentence.
 In 1983, Fagan recorded a cover version of the Sex Pistols song "God Save the Queen" with punk band the Bollock Brothers.
 In 1997, he was imprisoned for four years after he, his wife and their 20-year-old son were charged with conspiring to supply heroin.

 Fagan made an appearance in Channel 4's The Antics Roadshow, an hour-long 2011 TV documentary directed by the artist Banksy and Jaimie D'Cruz charting the history of people behaving oddly in public.

 After the death of the Queen on 8 September 2022, Fagan told reporters that he had lit a candle in her memory at a local church.

 In fiction

 The intrusion was adapted in 2012 for an episode of Sky Arts' Playhouse Presents series entitled "Walking the Dogs", a one-off British comedy drama featuring Emma Thompson as the Queen and Eddie Marsan as the intruder.
 In 2020, Tom Brooke played Fagan in the fifth episode of season 4 of The Crown.
+Lyrics 'So I broke into the Palace With a sponge and a rusty spanner ...' in The Smiths song The Queen Is Dead were inspired by the trespass.
 The intrusion also inspired Trinidadian calypso singer Mighty Sparrow to write his ironic song "Phillip My Dear", very loosely based on the event.